CS4366/SIREN/Webpage.md

 - Refined our presentation.
 - Determined who would read which part of the application.
 - Talked a bit about the overall architecture.

+##### March 11th, 2025

+Our initial stage 2 meeting was on March 11th, we discussed system design decisions and started to mock up the UI of the Frontend.

+- Discussed Tracking Service architecture and language
+- Created MongoDB schema for the alerts
+- We all proposed potential UI designs, and discussed the how our final UI design
+- Discussed the report and presentation

+##### March 26th, 2025

+Our pre-presentation stage 2 meeting was on March 26th, in which we finished up the presentation/report and discussed roles moving forward.

+- Revised and finished the presentation
+- Revised the report and discussed potential points to mention in it
+- Discussed microservice implementation, especially the Frontend
+- Gave roles for implementation and organized first 2-week sprint